Park Home – Your Questions Answered

 - The caravan seller or park owner should provide you with a contract called a Written Statement and a separate document called the Park Rules.
 Together these will set out the terms and conditions including:

-- details of the annual pitch fees (the money you pay each year to keep your residential caravan, lodge or park home on a park)
+- details of the annual pitch fees (the money you pay each year to keep your park home on the pitch)

 - how and when those fees will be reviewed

-- details of the commission the new owners must pay the park if your lodge or park home is sold.
+- details of the commission the new owners must pay the park if your park home is sold.

 - The Rules of the community you are considering joining, for example: